datacarpentry/spreadsheet-ecology-lesson/03-dates-as-data.md

 ## Learning Objectives

-* Understanding how dates are handled and formatted in spreadsheets
+* Understanding how dates are handled and formatted in spreadsheets (Understand)
-* Manipulating dates stored in spreadhseets
+* Manipulating dates stored in spreadsheets (Apply)
-* Understanding the caveats of the default formatting of the dates
+* Understanding the caveats of the default formatting of the dates (Understand)

 Dates in spreadsheets are stored in one column.
 Whilst this seems the most natural way to record dates, it actually is not a good